 By practicing active listening, you’re not only going to possess the ability to become a truly exceptional customer service agent, but you’ll also improve your relationships outside of the office.

 Empathy is the ability to understand how the customer is feeling and where they’re coming from.
 While some people seem like they’re born with this trait, it’s a skill that can be acquired.
 When listening to the customer, try to see the problem through his eyes and imagine how it makes him feel.
-This is important in customer service because the customer will be more receptive if they feel understood by you.
+This is an important customer service skill because the customer will be more receptive if they feel understood by you.
 It can also de-escalate a conflict and create a more enjoyable interaction with your company.

-3. Use Positive Language
+3. Use positive language

 When attending to customers’ problems, using positive language takes the stress away from the situation.
 Words are powerful and they can create trusting relationships with your customers.
 Verbs should be used positively.
 For example, instead of saying “don’t hit the red button” say “the green button is the best option.”
-Future tense is also positive as it doesn’t dwell on the customer’s past issues.
+The future tense is also positive as it doesn’t dwell on the customer’s past issues.
 Phrases like “Great question, I’ll find that out for you!” and “I’d love to understand more about …” can keep the customer in the present moment.
 Also, remember when speaking to customers to make sure you’re authentic, positive, memorable, and to stay calm and positive, even if the customer is angry.

 Customers may come to you with all types of problems and they want their questions answers fast.
 If you don’t know how to properly implement a service ticket, you’ll be wasting their valuable time.
 Before interacting with customers, you should fully understand how to use your live chat and ticketing system and learn to type fast.

-5. Know Your Products and Services
+5. Know your products and services

-In order to help the customer, you must have a deep knowledge of your products and the way they work.
+To help the customer, you must have a deep knowledge of your products and the way they work.
 It’s recommended that each customer service agent spends onboarding time with a seasoned product specialist so he can ask questions and fully understand the ins and out of the product.
 This way, you’ll be able to help customers when they’re troubleshooting issues, and you’ll know product tips and tricks you can share to make the product easier to use.

-Live chat, email or even telephone communication can seem impersonal because you can’t read the other person’s facial expressions and body language.
+Live chat, email, or even telephone communication can seem impersonal because you can’t read the other person’s facial expressions and body language.
 Consumers want to feel connected so look for common ground to make a quick connection.